Table of Contents

 If you ask them the reason, they would say the shadow of the Holy Quran keeps the bride and the groom away from the evil eye.

 Is holding Quran over the bride’s head Islamic?

 Like most of the wedding customs such as Mehndi (Henna) and dowry, holding the Quran over the head of the bride at the time of Ruksati has no Islamic basis.
 Such practices have no mention in Islam and are often considered against Islamic teachings.

-These are activities that have been innovated by our forefathers (Biddah) in Islam and we tend to blindly follow them.
+Our forefathers have innovated these activities (Biddah), and we tend to follow them blindly.
 The worst part is that we follow them as a religious duty even though these have no connection with Islam.

 What to do instead?

 Instead, the groom should recite the following when heading to the car at the time of Rukhsati “أَعـوذُ بِكَلِمـاتِ اللّهِ التّـامّـاتِ مِنْ شَـرِّ ما خَلَـق” (I seek refuge in the perfect words of Allaah from the evil of that which He has created).
 If he does so, Insha Allah, Allah will protect them against the evil eye.